artmg/vba-lib/Worksheet Functions.md

-This file does NOT contain VBA code, but instead useful tips and knowledge about Worksheet Functions.
+This file does NOT contain VBA code, but instead useful tips and knowledge about Formulas for use in Spreadsheets.
-It gives guidance about using the Built-In functions in Excel to build handy features using plain old worksheets without needing any macro code or other 'executables'
+It gives guidance about using the Built-In functions in Excel to build handy features using plain old worksheets without needing any macro code or other 'executables'.
+Many of thses will also work in derivatives, suchg as LibreOffice, Google Sheet, Excel web.

 ## Calculate text as Zero